shyamvis/LOINC-PII/README.md

-# LOINC-PPI
+# LOINC-PII
-LOINC terms that may carry PPI
+LOINC terms that may carry PII